 In the American Higher Education sector, there can be a preference for the US model of PhD so if this is where you want your research career to evolve it may be the most sensible option.

 Like in the private sector, universities are also looking for staff which can understand global issues and be able to interact with a diverse student population.
-So your CV can be enhanced by doing your PhD abroad but you need to consider "how" and "where" will have an influence on this.
+So your CV can be enhanced by doing your PhD abroad but you need to consider the way in which the how and where will have an influence on this.
 Your network of research contacts will be increased considerably, either because your fellow PhD students will be your colleagues of tomorrow or because the contacts your supervisor has and the researchers you meet.

 If your long-term plans are to work outside of academia, you have to consider whether the country you are planning to do your PhD offers new opportunities.
 The German research sector is characterised by a close cooperation between academic research and industry (loosely defined).
 German private and public sector organisations have long recognised the value of PhDs.
 In France, initiatives such as the "Doctoriales" encourage students to spend time with a local company, often resulting in longer term employment opportunities.